arunasurya/academy/git.md

 ### Branches

 - each repo has at least one branch; its default branch is `master`
-- you can check what branch you are on by typing 'git branch'
+- you can check what branch you are on by typing `git branch`
 ```
 $ git branch
 * master